berserkware/templelib/README.md

 TempleLib is C library that aims to provide a development environment and UI similar to TempleOS.
 The goal is to create an almost 1:1 recreation of the graphics and doc API from TempleOS, without user programs needing to interact with any SDL data structures.

 Please note that this is my first library using SDL and C, so the code might be a bit amateur.
+The library has only been tested on Linux, so it might not work on other platforms.

 ![A window demoing TempleLib](images/window.png "Demo Window")